ofs69/syncopathy/README.md

 I forked this library because I needed some changes https://github.com/ofs69/libmpv_dart

-The project uses https://github.com/isar/isar for the database.
+The project uses sqflite for the database.
-To update the models `dart run build_runner build` needs to be executed.
-It throws some errors because the generator goes into the protobuf directory. no idea how to prevent that but it works nonetheless.

 `ffmpeg` is expected to be available for thumbnail generation.
 So on windows it is best to just include it.
 On linux just have ffmpeg installed.